Skov0/ezSMS/README.md

 IE >= 11.6<br>

 ### APis
 The project was tested using JustSMS.dk APi while under development.
-But can be easily modified to fit any APi.
+But can be easily modified to fit any APi.<b>
+Edit backend/config/config.php to modify it.

 ## Demo
 http://test.com